Breaking a Lease in Newport News, Virgina- Know the Laws

 people exchanging house keys

+It's the landlord's obligation under the lease or rental agreement to make reasonable efforts to keep their tenant's living space in habitable condition.
 For an overview of your habitability obligations, please check (VA Code § 55-225.3).

 landlord inside property with tenant